- 2 cups angel hair coleslaw mix

 - In a small bowl, toss coleslaw mix with oil and lime juice; refrigerate until serving.
 In another bowl, mash avocado with a fork; stir in sour cream, onion, cilantro, salt and pepper.

 - Sprinkle tilapia with salt and pepper.
 In a large nonstick skillet coated with cooking spray, heat oil over medium-high heat.
-Add tilapia; cook 3-4 minutes on each side or until fish just begins to flake easily with a fork.
-Serve in tortillas with coleslaw, guacamole and toppings as desired.
+Add tilapia; cook until fish just begins to flake easily with a fork, 3-4 minutes on each side.
+If desired, serve in tortillas with coleslaw, guacamole and toppings.
 Yield: 4 servings.

 Reviews forFish Tacos with Guacamole